Our Special Educational Needs (SEN) Co-ordinator (SENCo) is: Miss Emma Billingham

-We begin to prepare children for transition into the next stage of their education by working closely with all our transition schools, in particular Cherwell and Cheney Secondary Schools.
+We begin to prepare children for transition into the next stage of their education by working closely with all our transition schools.
 Liaison with these schools starts in the Spring Term.
 Additional visits during and out of school hours can be arranged.
 SEN, vulnerable or anxious children are encouraged to take part in additional visits.

 At St. Michael’s we aim to work with all schools to ensure the successful transition of our pupils.

 If you are concerned about your child please contact the class teacher initially.
 The SENCo will be aware of this meeting and may be able to attend if it is appropriate.

 If you’d like to feedback, including compliments and complaints about SEN provision please contact the class teacher/ SENCo/ Head Teacher.
 We aim to respond to any feedback as quickly as possible and wish to work together to resolve any issues or concerns.

 If you’d like impartial advice from SENDIASS (formerly known as the Oxfordshire Parent Partnership) please contact: https://www.oxfordshire.gov.uk/residents/children-education-and-families/education-and-learning/special-educational-needs-and-disability-local-offer/information-advice-and-support-parents-and-children-about-sen/sendiass-oxfordshire

 If you’d like to know more about opportunities for children and young people with SEN and their families, support groups or information about SEN these are listed in the Family Information Directory: https://fisd.oxfordshire.gov.uk/kb5/oxfordshire/fsd/disabilities.page